mintpepper95/KnowledgeIsPower/Atlassian.md

 For browser coding, if you're using React, follow a good practice around component structure, accesibility (use semantic html instead of just div all over the places and ARIA- attributes)

-Browser Coding - Create a file directory structure using some JSON data provided Javascript Interview - Make an async promise call from a function and display data in paginated format.
-Then kept scaling up the question.

 Browser coding interview - build a navigation tree Javascript coding interview - build a feature flag library